ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/design_guidelines.md

      */
      osStatus lock(uint32_t millisec=osWaitForever);
     ```

 - The doxygen of each class's header file must contain a use example using `@code` and `@endcode`.
 - Each API should also provide an `@code` and `@endcode` section building upon the class header example.
-- If more specific information is needed about a method, this should be accomplished using `@note`.
+- If more specific information is needed about a method, provide this information using the `@note` command.
 - If a method is deprecated, it must use the `@deprecated` tag and include a description of what method to replace it with.
 - Each module should provide a README that documents the module:
     - The README should start with a small paragraph describing the module to users with no prior knowledge.